rycatt/techora/README.md

 ## Usage

 **Shopping Experience**
-- Browse our catalog of computer parts on the shop page
+- Browse our catalog of laptops, smartphones, and tablets on the Shop page
 - Add items to your cart with the "Add to Cart" button
 - Adjust quantities using the +/- controls or type exact amounts
 - View your cart count in the navigation bar